Preethi-Nagamuthu/Harvard_Artifact_Project/README.md

 # 🏛️ Harvard’s Artifacts Collection: ETL, SQL Analytics & Streamlit Showcase
+📌 Project Statement
+As an app developer, you are tasked with building an interactive, end-to-end ETL and data exploration platform using the Harvard Art Museums public API.
+This platform will empower users to dynamically explore, collect, store, and query rich art collections from Harvard’s digital archive — all through a simple, intuitive Streamlit web application.

 📝1: Getting the Harvard Art Museums API Key
 Go to: https://www.harvardartmuseums.org/collections/api Scroll down and click on “Send a request”.
 In the google form, fill in your name, email address, and a brief description of your project or intended use.
 Submit the form — your API key will be displayed instantly and also sent to your email.
 The key will look like: “1a7ae53e-......”
 Use your key to format the following API URLs using params: